top of page

 Ketamine is considered a “dissociative anesthetic” due to its tendency to produce a disconnection from our usual way of feeling and experiencing.
 At low doses given during a therapy session, you will experience a shift in consciousness such as an expanded state of awareness, access to novel ways of viewing life concerns, and freedom from the worries and anxieties of your ordinary mind-states.
 Pairing psychotherapy with ketamine offers real-time reflection on this experience to enhance growth and change.

 Ketamine may, at times, facilitate psychedelic experiences such as expanded consciousness, and spiritual connection.
 These characteristics are similar to other psychedelic drugs that have been used successfully in psychotherapy sessions to reduce pain and distress.
-However, ketamine is currently the only available medication that may produce a psychedelic effect that can be used in psychotherapy.
+Ketamine is currently the only legal medication available in Iowa to be used in the context of psychedelic-assisted therapy.

 How will Ketamine be administered?